 3MF is focused on additive manufacturing; it can be used with CNC or laser cutters, but the consortium is not putting effort into supporting the nuances of those processes as they seem to be reasonably well-served by existing formats (CNC by IGES and STEP, laser by DXF and PDF).

-AMF inspired the foundations of 3MF, but AMF is widely held to have gone into a standards body too early, having some features not clearly defined and other features missing.
-The 3MF consortium was formed to bring the industry leaders together to agree on a format that would serve the industry’s needs.
+AMF inspired the foundations of 3MF, but AMF is widely held to have gone into a standards body too early, having some features not clearly defined and other features missing with very little adoption with either software or 3D Printers.
+The 3MF consortium was formed to bring the industry leaders together to agree on a format that would serve the industry’s needs and is therefore adopted by all major software, additive hardware and services.
+See the 3MF Compatibility Matrix for more information.

 The rendering formats are not designed for manufacturing: they have a lot of information on rendering effects such as lighting and fog, but are missing true material properties and their implementations are often inconsistent.
 3MF is designed to contain their geometry and color data without translation loss, while narrowing the scope to avoid shaders and other unnecessary complexity.